MaximeRobeyns/pdf_to_abstract/README.md

 ### Chrome

-The chrome extension is still undergoing review on the Chrome extension store.
+Install the [Chrome Add-on](https://chromewebstore.google.com/detail/pdf-to-abstract-redirecti/jjgcjdajdnhjjeiahjibfjdohcefddhe) from the store.

 For a local chrome installation, run
 ```sh